 If you need to file for Child Support, you can call 704-432-9300, go online by clicking the link below or visit 5800 Executive Center Drive, Suite 200, Charlotte, NC 28212

 For general health and human service information, call United Way at 211

-As of August 16, 2021 we have a new way to contact us via phone.
+As of October 15, 2021, we have an updated way to contact us via phone.
 If you have submitted an application please contact the phone number that corresponds with your last name:

 Last names I-L: (980-819-8315)